coshx/caravel/README.md

 ## Get started

 Caravel allows developers to communicate between their `UIWebView` and the embedded JS.
-You can send any kind of message between those two folks.
+You can send any kind of message between these two folks.

 Have a glance at this super simple sample.
 Let's start with the iOS part: